Garden Advice

 • Use the herbicides only during good weather days.
 The wind can spread the particles onto the nearby plants and damage them;

-• Do not use it nearby water sources.
+• Do not use it near water sources.
 Pesticides are toxic.
 Once they get in the water source, they might remain there for years, poisoning the environment.
 Make sure that your actions won’t pollute both surface and groundwater.

 When choosing a herbicide, always check the labels.
 Usually, they are divided into two types based on their interaction with the weeds: